PyAbel/PyAbel/doc/transform_methods/daun.rst

     \end{cases}

-This approximation can be considered rather coarse, so in addition to these zero-order piecewise polynomials we also implement basis sets consisting of piecewise polynomials up to 3rd order.
-An example of a test function composed of broad and narrow Gaussian peaks and its approximations of various orders is shown below:
+This approximation can be considered rather coarse, so in addition to these zero-degree piecewise polynomials we also implement basis sets consisting of piecewise polynomials up to 3rd degree.
+An example of a test function composed of broad and narrow Gaussian peaks and its approximations of various degrees is shown below:

 .. plot:: transform_methods/daun-basis.py
     :align: center

-Here the solid black line is the test function, and the dashed black line is its approximation of order :math:`n`, equal to the sum of the colored basis functions.
+Here the solid black line is the test function, and the dashed black line is its approximation of degree :math:`n`, equal to the sum of the colored basis functions.

-order = 0:
+degree = 0:
     Rectangular functions produce a stepwise approximation.
-This is the only approach mentioned in the original article and corresponds to the usual “onion peeling” transform. order = 1:
+This is the only approach mentioned in the original article and corresponds to the usual “onion peeling” transform. degree = 1:
     `Triangular functions
     <https://en.wikipedia.org/wiki/Triangular_function>`__ produce a continuous
     piecewise linear approximation.
-Besides being continuous (although not smooth), this also corresponds to how numerical data is usually plotted (with points connected by straight lines), so such plots would faithfully convey the underlying method assumptions. order = 2:
+Besides being continuous (although not smooth), this also corresponds to how numerical data is usually plotted (with points connected by straight lines), so such plots would faithfully convey the underlying method assumptions. degree = 2:
     Piecewise quadratic functions

     .. math::